schoolsplay/immich-album-creator/README.md

 A simple Python 3 script to automatically create albums in [Immich](https://github.com/immich-app/immich) from a directory structure on your local filesystem.

-Each subdirectory under a specified root folder becomes a new album, containing all media assets (images/videos) found in that folder via Immich's `/api/view/folder` endpoint.
+Each subdirectory under a specified root folder becomes a new album, containing all media assets (images/videos) found in that folder.

+The script uses Immich's HTTP API to retrieve asset metadata and create albums.

 ---